konradsz/igrep/README.md

 -i, --ignore-case    Searches case insensitively.
 -S, --smart-case     Searches case insensitively if the pattern is all lowercase.
                      Search case sensitively otherwise.
+    --type-list      Show all supported file types and their corresponding globs.
 -V, --version        Prints version information
 ```

 ### Options
 ```
 -t, --type <TYPE>...
 Only search files matching TYPE.
 Multiple type flags may be provided.
 -T, --type-not <TYPE>...
-Do not search files matching TYPE.
+Do not search files matching TYPE-NOT.
 Multiple type-not flags may be provided.
 ```

 ### Keybindings